reallyreadit/blog/_posts/2020-03-08-holy-cannoli.markdown

 </p>

 <p>
 Along those lines, we heard one very specific thing, loud and clear: <strong> OMG.
 We need an Android app!! </strong> Okay!
 We'll need a few weeks, but we're on it.
 Seriously.
-And, in the meantime, Jeff is knees-deep overhauling the desktop app experience so that we can launch new extensions for Chrome, Safari, Firefox, Brave, and Edge.
+And, in the meantime, Jeff is knees-deep overhauling the desktop browser extension so that we can launch new extensions for Chrome, Safari, Firefox, Brave, and Edge.
 </p>

 <p>